turingschool/front-end-curriculum/lessons/module-2/github-collaboration.md

 Milestones are a helpful way to prioritize and create deadlines for your project.
 For example, a milestone on one of your projects at Turing might be titled `MVP` (minimum viable product) and would include all the features and functionality that you would need to have completed (by a certain due date) that meet the MVP you've defined.
 Other possible milestones for your Turing might include `Nice-to-haves`, `Extensions`, or `Post-graduation`.

 ![Issues Milestones](/assets/images/lessons/github-issues/issues-milestones.png)

-### Additional Tooling for Issue Tracking

-Besides GitHub issues, there are other popular issue tracking tools that you might utilize on the job.
-Some of the more common are:

-* Trello
-* Waffle.io
-* Jira

-Often times, these tools provide you with a slightly more robust tracking interface for your projects, and still have the ability to hook directly into GitHub issues.

 #### Turn and Talk (20 mins)